 Win the trip of a lifetime!

-Each summer, Polk-Burnett is pleased to send delegates to the NRECA Youth Tour of Washington, D.C.
-More than 1,500 high school students from all across America take part in the Youth Tour experience, and so can you!
+Each summer, Polk-Burnett is pleased to sponsor high school seniors to represent our co-op and community at the Electric Cooperative Youth Tour of Washington, D.C.
+More than 1,800 high school students from all across America take part in Youth Tour and so can you!

-The trip is hosted by the National Rural Electric Cooperative Association (NRECA) and all expenses are paid by Polk-Burnett, according to our cooperative principles to support youth and community.
+The trip is hosted by the National Rural Electric Cooperative Association (NRECA) and all expenses are paid by Polk-Burnett Electric Cooperative.

 Applications: Online applications accepted Sept. to Dec. each school year.